 Accessorizing to the hilt is a must during the coldest months of the year.
 While it's easy to show off an armful of bangles or a major statement necklace during spring and summer, it's a little tougher when you need to cover the majority of your body just to step outside.
 To the rescue comes the little additions that make your plus-size coat look even more chic and flattering!
 Try a chunky scarf in a contrasting color over your fleece jacket, for example.
 Sling a crossbody bag in a vibrant hue over your squall coat to liven up your look.
 Playing with visible accessories can make all the difference when you want to make a style statement even when you're all bundled up.

 If you're headed out to a holiday party, just any old winter coat simply won't do.
 The idea is to ensure that both your topper and the dress you're wearing underneath play well with one another.
 They don't necessarily have to match, per se, but they should be stylistically coordinated to ensure a polished look that is appropriate for the occasion.
 You can start by taking your cue from the dress itself.
-The rich black notes in a vibrant leopard print, for example, provide you with the perfect starting point for selecting a plus-size rain jacket in a complementary black shade.
+The rich black notes in a vibrant leopard print, for example, provide you with the perfect starting point for selecting a plus-size rain jacket in a complementary black shade or a jacket with black fur trim.
 You can leave it unbelted if you want the dress to show in its entirety, or fasten it just enough that a touch of the pattern peeks through from underneath.